-I believe it's best to collect your own ladybirds locally from gardens or parks near where you live.
+The best time of year to use this kit is when ladybirds are active in the summer months between April and September.
+I believe it's best to collect your own ladybirds locally, however if you prefer to purchase some, there are details at the back of this book of where to buy them.
 However, if you prefer to purchase some, there are details at the back of this book of where to buy them.